Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.06).
+- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.04).

-- Yankees pitchers combine to give up 163 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- In his last appearance on Wednesday, the righty tossed 6 2/3 scoreless innings against the Washington Nationals while surrendering one hit.
+- In his most recent appearance on Thursday, the righty tossed 2 2/3 innings against the Washington Nationals, allowing no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.